Cord-cutting: Market impact

 Some broadcasters have elected to embrace the concept of cord-cutting by establishing subscription-based over-the-top content offerings of their own, such as HBO Now.
 Alongside the 2014 launch of CBS All Access, Les Moonves stated that there was a "very strong possibility" Showtime would also offer an OTT service—a plan which was realized in June 2015.
 On March 31, 2016, Canadian sports channel Sportsnet (owned by media and telecom conglomerate Rogers Communications) announced an OTT service offering its four regional feeds and two main national channels.

-A TiVo survey showed that 19.8 percent of those without pay TV service had dropped it in the previous year.
+A TiVo survey showed that 19.8% of those without pay-television service had dropped it in the previous year.
 An apparent "deceleration" in 2018 turned out to be an increase in the number of households.

 By 2019, the OTT market was deemed to have become oversaturated and fragmented, as the sheer number of services has led to increased diffusion of content among them, induced by studios using exclusive rights to their content as a selling point for their own new services (such as Disney+, HBO Max, and Peacock), and existing services (such as Netflix) being required to pay premiums to maintain rights to popular archive programs or lose them to rivals, and increase investment in original content as a selling point.
 Some critics have argued that the fragmentation of the market has defeated the purpose of cord-cutting, as consumers are now being required to spend money on multiple different services in order to access their desired content, and that these inconveniences (including fluctuating rights to popular content) may cause consumers to resort to piracy out of frustration.

-A MoffettNathanson report said the first quarter of 2019 was the worst ever for cord cutting, with an annual rate of 4.8 percent, and virtual MVPDs were not growing either.
+A MoffettNathanson report said the first quarter of 2019 was the worst ever for cord-cutting, with an annual rate of 4.8 percent, and virtual MVPDs were not growing either.

+By 2022, cord-cutting became the majority when the share of satellite and cable subscribers dropped to 48 percent.

+In 2024, the phenomenon began to occur in Argentina as a result of an economic great depression.
+Cable providers like Flow and Telecentro has been affected by the crisis, making 2024 the first year of decline.